oddbird/css-sandbox/src/sasslike/mixins-functions.md

 with a registered syntax
 that accepts a calculation,
-we would need to expose the `<calc-sum>` grammar as a valid syntax to use.
+we would need to expose the `<calc-sum>` grammar as a valid syntax for authors to use.